Baslerstab

 The Baslerstab is a Swiss German-language free daily newspaper.

 History and profile

 The paper was launched in 1977 as a result of the merger of the Basler Nachrichten and the National-Zeitung.
-The paper is published by Basler Zeitung Medien in Basel.
+The paper was published by Basler Zeitung Medien.
+The paper is headquartered in Based and is owned by TX Group.

 It is published in three forms – a city edition and online newspaper, both from Monday through Friday; and a regional edition on Wednesdays and Fridays.

 As of 2005, the newspaper had a circulation of 194,358 copies per day.

-Basler Zeitung Medien also publishes the Basler Zeitung.
+Basler Zeitung Medien also published the Basler Zeitung.